Cyphrme/Style/README.md

         return true;
     }

-### Naming and Casing
+## Naming and Casing
-- Like java, use camel case and upper camel case for variable naming.
+- Like java, use camel case and for variable naming.
 - Avoid underscores in code except when names are end user facing, like file names.
 Underscores are also permitted when writing in all uppercase or the language is case insensitive (like PL SQL).
-- File names used in "asset" folders like images should be lower snake case.
+- File names used in "asset" folders like images and template files should use lower snake case.
 - Use lower snake case in URL's and anything filepath like.
 - **Never use dashes unless absolutely necessary.** Use underscores with lower snake case instead.
 - Never reuse names, even when cased differently.
 All things should be uniquely regardless of case.
+- Using abbreviations is okay, but single names are best.
+Both `image` and `img` would be okay, but be consistent.

 Examples:

 **Wrong**

     var One = 1;
-    var oNe = 1;
+    var SSN = 1;
-    var OnE = 1;
+    var GamePoints = 1;
+    var iPAD = 0;
     https://example.com/billy-bob

 **Correct**

     var i = 1;
+    var ssn = 1;
     var gamePoints = 1;
-    var newPersons = 1;
+    var thinkPad = 1;
     https://example.com/billy_bob

 ### Casing